 Croatia’s Istrian Peninsula dangles off the northwest corner of the country into the Adriatic Sea.
 Like much of Croatia, the coastline in Istria is the big attraction.
 However, the interior of the Istrian Peninsula is equally picturesque and has a storied past of its own.
-Although we opted to base ourselves on the coast during our stay, we planned a one-day tour of Istria that included both the coast and the interior so that we could experience the must-see highlights of Croatia’s Istrian Peninsula.
+Although we opted to base ourselves in the coastal city of Rovinj during our stay, we planned a One Day Tour of Istria that included both the coast and the interior.
+Our day was spent experiencing the must-see Istria highlights – and you can follow in our footsteps!

 One-Day Tour of Istria

 On the hunt, with the taste of truffles still on our breath, we tramped through the forest following a guide and two dogs.
 Sniffing their way around the forest floor, the dogs would start digging and our guide jumped in beside them to secure the findings.
-Three times during our hunt, the dogs uncovered precious truffles.
+Three times during our Istria truffle hunt, the dogs uncovered precious truffles.